 So you’re thinking about planning a trip?
 Yay, this should be fun.
 The first thing you need to know is that there is a wealth of information available to help you start your planning.
 This can be both exciting and intimidating.
 But hey, you’re not in it alone!
-Whether you are in need of a weekend getaway or your planning for an epic road trip, discovering those must-sees, you’re eh-maybes, and everything in between should be about what gets you motivated.
+For whatever type of trip you’re planning, discovering those must-sees, your ‘eh-maybes’, and everything in between should be about what gets you motivated.
 Here are some tips for staying organized and making sure that you never miss a spot!

 Are you taking a trip with your besties?
 Perfect!
 Once you create a map, you can easily share it with your friends for the luxury of collaborating in one place.
 Google maps is a great starting point to build the road trip of your dreams.

 Check out how I organized my Google Maps, and even download some of your favorite states for the next time you hit the road.

 Geo-tagging can be both a blessing and a curse, but the one thing that it is efficient for is quick-saving those epic locations.
 Here is a short video on how I save newly discovered locations to my map.

 Do you find most of your travel inspo on Instagram?
 Same here.
 Don’t let all of that scrolling go to waste.
 It’s easy to keep organized with the help of IG Bookmarks.
 Find that inspo you’ve been looking for by searching geo-filters or hashtags, and save that inspo into a categorized grouping.
 You can go as high-leveled or as detailed as you want.
 I, for one, save my inspiration by locations so I’m ready to roll when it’s time to plan away.